-The Figure.26 below shows the chosen model through the decision-making criteria.
+Figure 26 below shows the chosen model through the decision-making criteria.
 Our choice was a customized slingshot that would be able to throw a ball into a target, which is a ring that is held on a wooden pole and an auto set target.
 Once the ball was thrown into the target, a pulley made out of steel would be used to drag the ball back to the slingshot for it to be thrown again instead of someone going there to pick the ball.
 A cubic wooden booth with dimensions of 3x3 meters will be built and in the middle of the booth will be the the dangling targets.
 On the opposite side, a slingshot made of steel capable of rotating up to 45 degrees will be built and the pulley will be connected to a tube on the left side of the slingshot.
-The shooting ball will be covered in netting made of polyethylene twine, which will be connected to a rope.
-The first end of it will connect to the net and the other end will connect to the pulley to drag the ball down again to the slingshot.
+The shooting ball will be covered in netting made of polyethylene twine, which will be connected to the pulley to drag the ball down again to the slingshot.
 Finally, a plastic fence with blunt edges will be built in front of the slingshot so as to contain the ball and prevent it from getting lost.